leahkemp/pipeface/docs/pipeface/setup.md

 ### Tandem repeat call regions file (if running tandem repeat calling)

+> [!NOTE]
-> **_Note:_** You can create a BED file defining the tandem repeats regions you wish to call, alternatively you can use the catalogs below.
+> You can create a BED file defining the tandem repeats regions you wish to call, alternatively you can use the catalogs below.

 #### hg38